vishalsai20/cloneLibreChat/docs/overview.md

 * **Frontend:** Built with React, communicates via REST APIs & WebSockets.
 * **Backend:** Node.js + Express server, acts as the API gateway, connects to Database & AI providers(OpenAI, Google, etc).
 * **Database:** MongoDB (stores users, messages, presets, conversations).

+1. **User Opens the App**
+   The browser loads the React frontend, which immediately requests initial configuration (available AI models, settings, etc.) from the backend.

+2. **Frontend Fetches Config**
+   The React app calls `GET /config`.
+   The backend fetches app settings (presets, available providers, etc.) from MongoDB and returns them as JSON.

+3. **User Sends a Message**
+   When the user types a message and clicks send, the frontend sends a `POST /chat` request to the backend.

+4. **Backend Processes the Request**
+   The backend:
+   * Stores the user's message in the **messages** collection.
+   * Forwards the message to the selected **AI provider** (OpenAI, Anthropic, etc.).
+   * Waits for the AI’s response.

+5. **AI Response Returned**
+   The backend stores the AI response in the database and sends it back to the frontend.

+6. **Frontend Updates the UI**
+   The React app updates the chat interface, displaying the AI’s reply to the user.

 ### Sequence Diagram